sanskriti-ss/qmprot_strategy/framework/README.md

 Place your Hamiltonian files (e.g., `hamiltonian_trp.txt`) in `data/hamiltonians/`.
 In order to download them from qmprot, run the first two cells of hamiltonian_download.ipynb.
 Change the file names as necessary (note to devs: put the vars for the names at the top of the file to make it more user friendly)
+OR instead of the .ipynb, just do run download_qmprot_hamiltonians.py

 ### 4. Run the Framework